MEET OUR TEAM

 Cindy has worked with Women, couples and their families, as well as managed the therapeutic team for ten years.
 She has specialised in supporting parents and their children in developing secure relationships.
 She brings compassion and warmth in her work in helping individuals and families develop an understanding of their emotional world and successfully navigate their struggles using a wide range of evidence-based interventions to enable them to enjoy connection and life.

 Hannah has been working at WHWS since 2010 in full time role as administration coordinator.
-Together with Kate and Ashlee, Hannah is the face of our organization.
+Together with Kate and Karla, Hannah is the face of our organization.
 Hannah is the welcoming smile at reception, and she specializes in making our clients feel relaxed and welcome.
 Hannah’s interests are spending time with her dogs, playing softball and travelling.